kadeesterline/stackoverflow-video-bot/notes.md

 4. index.js
    - contains the logic to start program.
 Greets user, takes in inputs and makes function calls to modules imported from /lib

+## Flow of app

+1 - user enters 'node .'
+2 - user is prompted for inputs
+3 - app makes API calls
+4 - app screenshots
+5 - app parses text into plain text
+6 - app converts text into speech
+7 - app downloads yt video
+8 - app adds data to data.json
+9 - remotion uses data from data.json

 ## To do

-- [] Make API call that grabs all answers to the passed in question
+- [x] Make API call that grabs all answers to the passed in question
-- [] Build out function(s) that are needed to screenshot each individual comment (probably using API calls response?)
+- [x] Build out function(s) that are needed to screenshot each individual comment (probably using API calls response?)
-- [] Build out functions that take text from API answers and convert each one to MP3
+- [x] Build out functions that take text from API answers and convert each one to MP3
 - [] Build out functions that stitch together all of the parts of the tiktok

 ## Test Links